 Ecological Services Initiative

-The Langley Ecological Services Initiative is a pilot project working with local farmers to protect and enhance natural areas on their land.
-Now in its third year of operation, we are looking for more participants.
-If you farm along the Bertrand Creek in Langley and want to get involved, email us.
+The Langley Ecological Services Initiative is a pilot project working with local farmers to protect and enhance natural areas on their land, Now in its third year of operation, 11 farmers along Bertrand Creek are participating.

 The Langley Ecological Services Initiative is the first program of its kind on B.C.’s west coast to reward farmers for maintaining eco-friendly areas on their lands.
 Such practices can be costly and the Ecological Services Initiative (ESI) was created to help farmers bear the cost of keeping waterways, forests, and other ecologically sensitive areas clean and healthy for current and future generations.